Which Alcohol Hotline is Best for You?

-- If you or your loved one is experiencing withdrawal signs.
+- If you or your loved one is experiencing withdrawal signs

-- If you or your loved one need assistance to find a rehab center.
+- If you or your loved one need assistance to find a rehab center

-- If you need help for someone struggling with addiction.
+- If you need help for someone struggling with addiction

-- Telling the truth about your alcohol use.
+- Telling the truth about your alcohol use

-- Being honest about issues that alcohol abuse is causing you.
+- Being honest about issues that alcohol abuse is causing you

 When you call an addiction helpline, you will speak with an experienced and trained person who will offer you the help you need to overcome the alcohol addiction, depending on the severity and length of your addiction.
-This agent will answer all the questions that you might have about alcohol such as symptoms, the recovery process, and anything else you might want to know about alcohol addiction.
+This agent will answer all the questions that you might have about alcohol such as symptoms, the recovery process, the cost of rehab, and anything else you might want to know about alcohol addiction.